goncharov-vlad/SOLID/L/README.md

 printProductData(northWarehouse.productsData)
 ```

-### Why the code violates the principle ?
+### Why the code violates the principle?

-The if condition of function `printProductData()` tells about the problem. `SouthWarehouse` is subtype of `Warehouse`
+The if condition of function `printProductData()` tells about the problem. `SouthWarehouse` is a subtype of `Warehouse`
-but its property `SouthWarehouse::_productsData` has different data structure from other subtypes.
+but its property `SouthWarehouse::_productsData` has a different data structure from other subtypes and from its parent as well.
 This is the reason
-why function `printProductData()` has to have the if condition to check the data structure, otherwise code throws error
+why function `printProductData()` has to have the if condition to check the data structure, otherwise, the code throws an error

-### What should be done with code to follow the principle ?
+### What should be done with code to follow the principle?

-Need to remake data structure of `SouthWarehouse::_productsData` property to the same as in other subtypes
+Need to remake the data structure of `SouthWarehouse::_productsData` property to the same as in other subtypes
 of `Warehouse`.
 After it's done the if condition can be removed from `printProductData()` function

 ###### Refactored code to make it follow the principle